The User Testing Field Guide

 Ouch.
 This is where the costs start racking up - fixing issues once they are in development is eye-wateringly expensive, regardless of company size.

-If you’re a startup, redesigning and rebuilding things the wrong way could cause you to run out of money before you’ve reached product market fit.
+If you’re a startup, designing and building in the wrong way thing could cause you to run out of money before you’ve reached product market fit.
 Bigger companies have to move quickly to stay competitive and maximise shareholder value.
 So as a roll on effect, time-to-market becomes an issue too.

 IBM found, in a recent report, that discovering defects after releasing software costs 30 times more than catching them at the design stage.

 But implementing a new tool and process can be tough, even if it does save so much time and effort in the long run.
-We’ve put together a few stats to back you up when it comes to getting buy-in from the wider business.
+We create this guide to help back you up when it comes to getting buy-in from the wider business.

 How we approach building product and testing at Ballpark